100% Financing For Suburban And Rural Homes : The Complete USDA Mortgage Guidelines (Plus Mortgage Rates)

 The program's full name is the USDA Rural Development Guaranteed Housing Loan program.
 Most people call them "USDA loans", "Rural Housing Loans" or "Section 502 loans".

 USDA loans are insured by the U.S. Department of Agriculture and the program's biggest feature is its option for "no money down" financing.
-Via the USDA, you can finance 100% of a home's purchase price.
+Via the USDA, you can finance 100% of a home's purchase price while getting access to better-than-average mortgage rates.

-A USDA loan looks identical to other loan types including loans via Fannie Mae and Freddie Mac.
-Where USDA loans are different, though, is with respect to its downpayment requirements -- there are none -- and its simpler loan approval standards.
+Beyond that, USDA loans are similar to other common loan types.
+The repayment schedule is "normal", closing costs are standard, and there are never prepayment penalties to pay.
+Where USDA loans are different, though, is with respect to its downpayment requirements and its simpler loan approval standards.

 Rural loans can be used by first-time buyers and repeat home buyers alike.
 Homeowner counseling is not required to use the USDA program.

-Formerly, the loan program was taxpayer-subsidized; funded by the government.
-Today, similar to the Federal Housing Administration's FHA mortgage, the USDA uses homeowner-paid mortgage insurance premiums to keep the program going.
+The Rural Housing Loan program is a product of the U.S. Department of Agriculture.
+It's partially funded, however, by program borrowers.
+Similar to the Federal Housing Administration's FHA mortgage, the USDA uses homeowner-paid mortgage insurance premiums to keep the USDA home loan program going.

 Since October 1, 2012, USDA mortgage insurance rates have been :